OrigamiTeam/challenges/fullstack/music_playlist/README.md

 ## Task

-The time available is 72 hours to deliver the best software as possible guided by the importance of requirements described in the next section, respecting the 3Cs aspects of a software: consistency, completeness and correctness.
+The time available is 7 days to deliver the best software as possible guided by the importance of requirements described in the next section, respecting the 3Cs aspects of a software: consistency, completeness and correctness.
 Your challenge answser might be delivered through your personal repository account of your choice (GitHub, Gitlab, BitBucket, etc).
 Please send us the link when you finish.

 ## Assessment Criteria